SivertGullbergHansen/Handy-Unity-Scripts/README.md

 1. Add the script to any gameobject in your scene.
 2. Populate the Array at the top of the script with the gameobjects you want to add the dynamic bone script component to.
 3. Double-check all your settings and check the box at the bottom that says "Check When Ready".
 4. Right click the script-name in your inspector-panel and select "Click here to add the script(s) to the bone(s)".
-Your root-hair-bones will now have the script-component added with all the values you selected.
+Your selected bones will now have the script-component added with all the values you selected.

 To undo, simply right click the script-name in your inspector-panel and select "Click here to remove the script(s) to the bone(s)".